Why you will love the Australian Open Tennis Qualifying Tournament

 Where is the Aus Open Qualifying Tournament held?

 It’s held at Melbourne Park, home of the Australian Open.
-What I enjoy most about attending ‘Qualies’ as the players call it, is that sense of getting a taste of the AO25 before most people.
-Sure, not everything is open, but you get a real feel of the behind-the-scenes effort to put on one of the world’s best sporting events.
+What I enjoy most about attending ‘Qualies’, as the players call it, is getting a taste of the AO26 before most people.
+Sure, not everything is open, but you get a real sense of the behind-the-scenes effort that goes into putting on one of the world’s best sporting events.

 The Qualifying Tournament is held in Kia Arena, 1573 Arena, and on the outside courts from Court 3 to Court 17.